ASIA MARKETS: Asian Markets Mixed As Trump Visits Japan

 U.S. financial markets will be closed Monday in observance of Memorial Day.

-Japan's Nikkei rose 0.3% while Hong Kong's Hang Seng Index slipped 0.7%.
-The Shanghai Composite retreated 0.4% and the smaller-cap Shenzhen Composite rose slightly.
-South Korea's Kospi sank 0.2%, while benchmark indexes in Taiwan , Singapore and Indonesia were mixed.
-Australia's S&P/ASX 200 was about flat.
+Japan's Nikkei rose 0.3% while Hong Kong's Hang Seng Index traded flat.
+The Shanghai Composite jumped 1.3% and the smaller-cap Shenzhen Composite rose 2.4%.
+South Korea's Kospi was flat, while benchmark indexes in Taiwan , Singapore and Indonesia were mixed.
+Australia's S&P/ASX 200 finished flat.

 Among individual stocks, oil producer Inpex gained in Tokyo trading, as did Uniqlo parent Fast Retailing and SoftBank Group .
 In Hong Kong, food processor WH Group fell, along with Tencent and China Life Insurance .
 SK Hynix declined in South Korea, and in Australia, BHP rose while Oil Search dropped.